-For general inquiries about the Department’s existing employee resource groups please contact the Office of Diversity & Inclusion.
+For general inquiries about the Department’s existing employee resource groups or to update any of the information below, please contact the Office of Diversity & Inclusion.

-Blacks In Government (BIG) was established in 1975 and incorporated in 1976 by a small group of African Americans at the Public Health Services which is a part of the Department of Health, Education and Welfare in the Parklawn building in Rockville, Maryland.
-The organization was viewed as essential to the Black civil service employee, based on a wide assortment of racially motivated problems faced by the HEW Black employees in Rockville.
-Nonetheless, Blacks in Government was organized in 1975 and incorporated as a non-profit organization under the District of Columbia jurisdiction in 1976.
-BIG has been a national response to the need for African Americans in public service to organize around issues of mutual concern and use their collective strength to confront workplace and community issues.
-BIG’s goals are to promote EQUITY in all aspects of American life, EXCELLENCE in public service, and OPPORTUNITY for all Americans.
+Blacks in Government (BIG) was established in 1975 and incorporated in 1976 by a small group of African Americans at the Public Health Services, which is a part of the Department of Health, Education and Welfare in the Parklawn building in Rockville, Maryland.
+BIG's goals are to promote EQUITY in all aspects of American life, EXCELLENCE in public service, and OPPORTUNITY for all Americans.

-The Community for the Advancement of Latinos at the Department of Energy, CALDOE, is an employee resource group at the U.S. Department of Energy and works in collaboration with the Office of Diversity and Inclusion.
+The Community for the Advancement of Latinos at the Department of Energy, CALDOE, works in collaboration with the Office of Diversity and Inclusion.
 CALDOE is a voluntary membership organization that aims to promote a culture of diversity and inclusion through continual learning.
 It provides opportunities to the Hispanic/Latino community by expanding agency outreach and services, serves as a link between Latino/Hispanic employees and senior management, and connects a diverse array of backgrounds, beliefs, and experiences to the Department’s key decision-makers.

 Joshua Mengers and Othalene Lawrence